Esri/arcgis-runtime-samples-android/kotlin/display-utility-associations/README.md

 ## How it works

-1. Create and load a `UtilityNetwork` with a feature service URL.
+1. Create an `UtilityNetwork` with a feature service URL, add it to the map's `utilityNetworks` list and load it.
 2. Add a `FeatureLayer` to the map for every `UtilityNetworkSource` of type `EDGE` or `JUNCTION`.
 3. Create a `GraphicsOverlay` for the utility associations.
 4. Add a `NavigationChangedListener` to listen for `NavigationChangedEvent`s.